CrossyChainsaw/AutoClicker/README.md

 ![image](https://user-images.githubusercontent.com/74303221/173814633-1f3b74d1-1af1-4c03-81d9-615ad14918db.png)

 ### Delay
-The `Delay` variable defines how long it takes for the click to actually happen.
+The `Delay` variable is how much time first has to pass before the action gets done.
 In the example below my program will wait 10 seconds, and after waiting 10 seconds the program will simulate my desired click on the given location.

 ![image](https://user-images.githubusercontent.com/74303221/173815165-929d2a22-ad35-4119-a0b9-1f590fecd702.png)